pmajka/poSSum/docs/source/pos_preprocess_image.rst

 --------

-Please see the examples in the `tests/test_slice_preprocess` directory which contains several examples on using the `pos_slice_preprocess` script.
+Please see the examples in the `tests/test_slice_preprocess` directory which contains several examples on using the `pos_preprocess_image` script.